openownership/openownership.beta/_visualisation/core/summarisation.md

 * "0%", i.e. no control interest, if you consider that Person A's influence is not strong enough to exert any control through 2 intermediaries
 * "Influence", i.e. you note that Entity B has 25% control (via Entity C), and you consider Person A to have a strong influence over Entity B

+## Interests >100%

+Diagrams should be faithful to the data they are drawn from, and that data may sometimes imply a strength of interest that is greater than 100% (in either its known or unknown part).
+This may be because:

+* The data is taken from different points in time
+* The data contains errors
+* The data contains ranges rather than absolute values

+In each of these cases, visualising that the data implies interests greater than 100% is informative, highlighting the need for further checks on the data, or for care to be taken in data interpretation.
+It's another way in which the diagram shows what we [don't know](/visualisation/core/unknowns) about the situation.

+For this reason, it's not advisable to round interests down to 100%.
+However, if such manipulation is unavoidable for a particular use case, note within the diagram that you have done this, and provide a clear explanation of the process and rationale in your supporting text.